List of Kilimanjaro Equipment and Packing List

 Plastic bags of different sizes (to protect clothes against rain)

-1 warm mountain sleeping bag (0 degrees Fahrenheit, -18 degrees Celsius)
+1 warm mountain sleeping bag (0 degree Fahrenheit, -18 degrees Celsius)

 1 sleeping pad